What Walls & Futures REIT does:

 Through its own development, Walls & Futures can generate a profit, which protects and increases net asset value.

-Walls & Futures expects to benefit from an aging population and an estimated shortage of 29,000 supported housing places.
+Walls & Futures expects to benefit from an ageing population and an estimated shortage of 29,000 supported housing places.